Caleb9/SynologyPhotosUtil/README.md

 ```
 dotnet run -- list "My Album" -a http://diskstation.address -u my_user -p my_password
 ```

+**Note**: The address value should be the same as the one you use to open DSM in your browser.
+Unless you use non-standard ports (5000 for HTTP and 5001 for HTTPS), you can omit the port, otherwise it needs to be specified e.g. http://diskstation.address:5042.

 Alternatively, if your account has two factor authentication enabled, you must also provide a one time code from your authenticator app as